Physical Therapy student working on strengthening skills using an exercise band skills with another PT student.

 Admitted Students

 Welcome!
-In the first semester of the Doctor of Physical Therapy program, you will be assigned a program faculty advisor.
+In the first semester of the Doctor of Physical Therapy program, you will be assigned to a program faculty advisor.
 We will work with you to maximize your academic success and help you achieve your professional goals.

 Portrait of Carlynn Alt